Fab2bprog/Radinus/README.md

 Radinus is free software that was developed with the Windev development tool from PCSoft.
 The use of this source code, its modification and its compilation requires at least possession of a Windev PCSoft license in version 28 or higher.

+Radinus 1.3
+- Modification and optimization of the window displaying an evolution curve of bank account balances.
+- Fixed a bug when saving the Radinus database in JSON format

 Radinus 1.2.0
 - Added the possibility of adding comments to operations.
 - Ability to modify categories, assignments, payment methods directly in the operations list table.